aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-gif-compression-java-aspose-imaging/_index.md

 **Explanation:** `Image.load()` reads the GIF from disk and creates an `Image` object that serves as the entry point for any processing.

-### Step 2: Set Lossy Compression Options for GIF Export
+### Step 2: set lossy compression options for GIF export

 Adjust the pixel‑difference threshold to control compression strength.